Goemon's Great Adventure

 A map where you simply fall to your death.
 It has the background like Lost'n Road.

-The North American and European title logos are very different from each other, though use the same font.
-Europe's design is closer to the original Japanese, as seen below.
+The North American and European title logos are completely different from each other.
+Europe's design is somewhat closer to the original Japanese, as seen below.

 - The opening theme and Impact song are removed in international releases of the game.